5 Ways an IP Holding Company Could Benefit Your Business

 (4) Gain Balance Sheet Recognition for IP at Market Value

-An IPCo can help your company recognise its IP assets on the balance sheet at market value.
-Many internally generated IP assets are never reflected on the balance sheet, however, under a sale and leaseback arrangement, the value of the IP assets would be reflected on the IPCo’s balance sheet, as well as that of the trading company which initially created or registered the IP.
-Transparency around the revenue-generating assets of your business can help attract investors or secure additional funding.
+An IPCo can help your company recognize its IP assets on the balance sheet at market value.
+Many internally generated IP assets are never reflected on the balance sheet, however, under a sale and leaseback arrangement, the value of IP assets would be reflected as an intangible asset on the IPCo’s balance sheet, as well as being recorded as a receivable in the trading company, which initially created or registered the IP.
+The IPCo will record license revenue from the use of its IP by other group entities which provides much-needed transparency around the revenue-generating assets of your business and can help attract investors or secure additional funding.

 (5) Create Efficient Tax Structures

 An IPCo can create more efficient tax structures for the trading company.
 IP-related profits are accrued by the IPCo, which are taxed in its country of incorporation.
 Additionally, the costs associated with the royalty fees paid to the IPCo can be deducted from a trading company’s income tax base as operating costs.
-This can result in a tax structure that properly recognises and accounts for the presence of critical IP within a business.
+This can result in a tax structure that properly recognizes and accounts for the presence of critical IP within a business.
+We have helped numerous clients restructure their business groups and strengthen the position of the underlying IP, recognizing its true market value.
+If you think your business group could benefit from exploring an IPCo structure, contact us today.
+We also provide intellectual property valuations which can help with determining suitable royalty rates for internal license agreements that meet transfer pricing rules, and offer intellectual property advisory services.